 This post may contain affiliate links.
 Please read our disclosure policy for more information.

 Gettysburg is just one of those great historic places that we’ve been wanting to experience for a long time.
 We wanted, of course, to learn more about the battle, but we also wanted to make some family memories together.
 It’s important for my daughter to learn about the events that shaped our nation, even if she is only seven-years-old.
 Though the events in Gettysburg were tragic, I wanted her to have a basic understanding of what happened along with doing some family-friendly activities.
 We spent four nights in Gettysburg, but I think you could easily do a shorter trip or spend more time here.
-We spent most our evenings watching the sun set over the battlefield.
+We spent most of our evenings watching the sunset over the battlefield.
 Here are our recommendations after experiencing Gettysburg.

 Take a Tour of the Battlefield

 We took a tour with the Association of Licensed Battlefield Guides, and it was fantastic!
 This was the highlight of our stay, and you can read about our experience in depth here.
 We made reservations in advance to be sure there was a guide available.
 I would highly recommend this.
 This guide drives your vehicle all over the battlefield.
 I found it a little strange when I first heard about it, but it was the perfect way to see the battlefield and to understand how the battle unfolded.
 It was also a better deal for our family; bus tour tickets would have cost our family of three more, and this tour was really personal.
 We had a two-hour tour, but you can arrange for longer tours and tours that focus on a specific aspect of the battle.
 Don’t miss this!